shi-yan/codestage/README.md

 ```

 ## Implementation details
-When we build a CodeStage project, we validate the `codestage.toml` file, copy all sample, utility folders
+When we build a CodeStage project, we validate the `codestage.toml` file, copy all sample and utility folders to the target folder.
+We then generate a json file called `manifest.json`, which contains the menu structure for the project.
+We also output the frontend code into the target folder.
+When the project is loaded into browser, we fetch the manifest file first to populate the menu structure.
+When a chapter is clicked, we load the corresponding `files` as defined in the `codestage.toml` file into the editor.
+A user can freely update the code using the editor.
+When the `run` button is clicked, we use the following mechanism to assemble the program:

+1. We first crate a dom tree using the index.html file.
+2. We scan for all script tags.
+For all script tags that have the `src` attribute matches a modified js file, we will replace their `textContent` with the modified code.
+3. Finally we inject a `base` tag into the document, so that we will use the sample's folder as the root.
+4. The dom tree assembled above will be stuffed into an iframe for execution.

-The editor is built using [Monaco](https://github.com/shi-yan/codestage),
+The editor is built using [Monaco](https://github.com/shi-yan/codestage).